Warm Garlic Hummus Flatbread Rollups

 These warm, crunchy and garlicky sandwiches make such an easy and fun meal.
 Put all the toppings in bowls so each family member can design their own flatbread rollups (or foldovers!) to their tastes.
 If you can’t find a flatbread such as lavash, you can use naan or pita bread.
 The naan and pita are too thick to roll up like flatbreads, so just fold them in half and call them Turkish Tacos.

-- 1/2 English or Persian cucumber finely chopped, (about 1 cup) or use 1 pickle
+- 1/2 Persian cucumber or use English cucumber, finely chopped, (about 1 cup) or use 1 pickle

 - 1/4 red onion finely chopped